Write the most important piece of copy on your web page

 Why, then, do so many website templates drop the summary blurb?

-Summary blurbs and headlines can create a powerful one-two punch on a Web page.
+Summary blurbs and headlines can create a powerful one-two punch on a webpage.
 But too often, writers neglect these essential pieces of microcontent — or, worse, skip them altogether.

 And that’s a crime.
-Because microcontent — the headlines, summary blurbs, subheads and other “small” pieces of Web copy — actually do most of the communicating online.
+Because microcontent — the headlines, summary blurbs, subheads and other “small” pieces of web copy — actually do most of the communicating online.

 Here’s how to write headlines and summary blurbs that actually reach readers online.

-Write Web headlines that get the word out online
+Write web headlines that get the word out online

 Web headlines help visitors find what they’re looking for and know that they’ve reached the right page.
 To write effective online headlines: